ShadowKitty42/ONI-Archipelago/README.md

 5. The result will be in your `Output` directory.
 This can be uploaded to [Archipelago Host Game](https://archipelago.gg/uploads) to use Archipelago servers as the host.
 Or it can be ran locally by extracting the ZIP and running the `.archipelago` file.

 ## Installing the Mod

+### Steam Workshop

+1. Open `Steam` and navigate to the `Oxygen Not Included` `Workshop` page.
+2. Use the search bar to search for `ArchipelagoNotIncluded`.
+3. Subscribe to the mod.
+4. Open `Oxygen Not Included`.
+5. Navigate to the `Mods` menu.
+6. Click the empty checkbox next to `ArchipelagoNotIncluded`.
+7. Close the `Mods` menu and accept the changes.
+The game will need to restart.
+8. After the game restarts, open the `Mods` menu again.
+9. Click the `Settings` button next to `ArchipelagoNotIncluded`
+10. Change the settings listed to match your setup.
+NOTE: Player name MUST match what you put in the YAML file in step #3 of Seed Generation. (in URL, change it to `localhost` if running locally)
+11. The game will need to restart to apply changes.
+12. You're ready to play!
+Start a new game and enjoy!

+### Manual Installation

 1. Download the `ArchipelagoNotIncluded.zip`
 2. Navigate to your ONI Mods Folder.
 On Windows, this is either<br/>`C:\Users\[YOUR NAME]\Documents\Klei\OxygenNotIncluded\mods` OR<br/>`C:\Users\[YOUR NAME]\OneDrive\Documents\Klei\OxygenNotIncluded\mods`